Financial-Times/o-ads/README.md

 Slot has been inited in the oAds library and is about to be requested from the ad server (deferred if lazy loading is on)

 ### `oAds.rendered`
-Triggered once the as has been rendered on the page.
+Triggered once the ad has been rendered on the page.

 ### `oAds.complete`
 Advert has now been inited in the oAds, requested from the ad server and displayed if one was returned.
 Triggered after `oAds.rendered`